-The Austrian Grand Prix will be the ninth race of the 2023 Formula One World championship season, and the second Sprint weekend on the calendar after Baku.
-Like in Azerbaijan, the Spielberg layout will host Qualifying for the race on Friday afternoon, with a further Qualifying session on Saturday morning setting the grid for the shorter 24-lap sprint race later that afternoon.
+The Austrian Grand Prix will be the 11th race of the 2024 Formula One World championship season, and the third Sprint weekend on the calendar after the Miami and Chinese GPs.

 We were victorious on the first four visits to Austria between 2014 and 2017, with a further triumph arriving in 2020 with our title-winning W11 car.

 A Brief History of the Austrian Grand Prix

 The Austrian Grand Prix began with a group of local motor racing enthusiasts in the 1950s who created a circuit in the town of Zeltweg.

 Rindt never triumphed at his home race, but Niki Lauda did, claiming victory in Styria in 1984.
 Turn one at the circuit now bears the name ‘Lauda Curve’.
 Toto Wolff also has a strong connection with the track, having previously served as a racing instructor.